 2. Click the menu (three dots in the top right) and select Repositories.

-3. Add the following URL:
+3. Add the following URL for the stable branch:

 https://github.com/Ferdinand99/home-assistant-newt-addon